Vitz/ImageProcessingUsingMenuContext/README.md

 # ImageProcessingUsingMenuContext

-Add some image processing feautures to Windows Menu Kontext (mouse right-click on file).
+Add some image processing feautures to Windows Context Menu  (mouse right-click on file).